-Yamagata Prefecture is accessible via train from Tokyo.
-Alternatively, you can fly to Sendai Airport and take local trains into the area.
+Yamagata Prefecture is accessible via bullet train from Tokyo.
+Alternatively, you can fly to Sendai Airport in nearby Miyagi Prefecture and take local trains into the area.

-The JR Yamagata Shinkansen serves Yamagata and connects Shinjo in the north of the prefecture with Tokyo (two and a half hours).
-To fly from Tokyo or further afield, the nearest major airport is in neighboring Sendai Prefecture.
-The JR Senzan Line connects Sendai City and Yamagata City (90 minutes).
+The JR Yamagata Shinkansen serves Yamagata and connects much of the prefecture with Tokyo.
+It takes about two and a half hours to reach the northern terminus at Shinjo.
+To fly from Tokyo or further afield, the nearest major airport is Sendai Airport in neighboring Miyagi Prefecture.
+The JR Senzan Line connects Sendai City with Yamagata City in about 90 minutes.

 Large swings in temperature between night and day in Yamagata give these watermelons a higher sugar content and great...